adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/chapter2/social.md

 }
 ```

+!!! tip
-> Replace "facebook" with "google", "microsoftaccount" or "twitter", depending on your identity provider.
+    Replace "facebook" with "google", "microsoftaccount" or "twitter", depending on your identity provider.

 Let us take a closer look at this implementation.
 The `LoginAsync()` method on the Azure Mobile Apps client object
 takes the Android context (which is normally the main window) and a provider - we can pick any of "facebook",